tonymke/c90_snippets/README.md

 decided to leave them somewhere handy for when I have to do so again in the future.

-This is the one for C - specifically C89/C90/ANSI C.
+This is the one for C89/C90/ANSI C.

-# License
+## License

 [MIT No Attribution](https://spdx.org/licenses/MIT-0.html) (SPDX: `MIT-0`)
 **unless otherwise noted**.